AbeMichel/WebExtensions/MoodleForumGradingHelper/README.md

 ## Features

 - Toolbar with buttons to:
-  - Load student groups from csv files (A, B, C)
+  - Load student groups from csv files
   - Navigate to previous/next student of the group
   - Reset to the first student in the group
   - Minimize the toolbar to reduce obstruction